mikavehns/GPT-4-Prompts/README.md

 Welcome to the "GPT-4 Prompts" repository!
 Here, you will find prompts for GPT-4 that utilize its multimodality to produce the best results.

 [GPT-4](https://openai.com/product/gpt-4) is a LLM developed by [OpenAI](https://openai.com).
-One of its key features, inherited from [GPT-3.5/ChatGPT](https://openai.com/blog/chatgpt), is its ability to recognize images.
+One of its key features, not like [GPT-3.5/ChatGPT](https://openai.com/blog/chatgpt), is its ability to recognize images.

 This repository draws inspiration from [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
 However, since that repository is outdated, I have created a new collection to share GPT-4's new capabilities with everyone.